 “Being Agile” and “being predictable” may seem mutually exclusive, at least when it comes to product management.
-A good sprint cadence creates a predictable frequency of software releases, but divining what’s actually in them feels harder.
+A good sprint cadence creates a predictable frequency of software releases but divining what’s actually in them feels harder.
 Isn’t the whole point of Agile that we can continuously adjust, making on-the-fly tweaks to seize opportunities?
 Contrary to some prevailing opinions, managing products in an Agile environment doesn’t mean surrendering planning to the whims of the development team.
 In fact, Agile can help you be more predictable in some ways.
 I say this speaking from personal experience.
-I’m predictable in an agile environment.
+I’m predictable in an agile product environment.

 Agile ≠ Chaos